-Technical Rapid Response Team
+Fielding a Technical Rapid Response Team

-Collaboration with FedEx
+Collaborating with FedEx

-In a groundbreaking collaboration with FedEx, International Medical Corps maintains an Emergency Field Hospital that can provide urgently needed health, trauma, and surgical care after a disaster.
-Over the last two years, International Medical Corps has utilized the global logistics and supply chain expertise of FedEx to increase the flexibility of these lifesaving assets to deploy quickly and meet a variety of health needs.
+In a groundbreaking collaboration with FedEx, International Medical Corps maintains an Emergency Field Hospital that can provide urgently needed health, trauma and surgical care after a disaster.
+Over the last two years, International Medical Corps has utilized the global logistics and supply-chain expertise of FedEx to increase the flexibility of these lifesaving assets to deploy quickly and meet a variety of health needs.
 We retain the capacity to launch a large-scale trauma response hospital when required.
-And, we have the ability to respond effectively and efficiently to a range of health emergencies – including providing basic health care services, delivering nutrition interventions, responding to infectious disease outbreaks and more.
+And we have the ability to respond effectively and efficiently to a range of health emergencies–including providing basic healthcare services, delivering nutrition interventions, responding to infectious disease outbreaks and more.
 FedEx stores the hospital near its World Hub in Memphis, TN, leveraging its global fleet and logistics capability to quickly deliver the hospital nearly anywhere in the world after disaster strikes.
 This speed ensures that International Medical Corps’ emergency volunteers and well-trained, experienced global staff can immediately begin saving lives.

 After playing an important role in fighting the 2014-2015 West Africa outbreak of Ebola Virus Disease (EVD), International Medical Corps joined with an array of prestigious partners to conduct research that can be applied to fight any future epidemic more effectively.
 One example: promising results published in 2016 of the first randomized controlled trial in humans of a drug, known as ZMapp, directed specifically at patients infected with the Ebola virus.
 The project, funded by the National Institute of Allergy and Infectious Diseases (NIAID), part of the National Institutes of Health (NIH), involved International Medical Corps working with government health entities of four West African nations, plus other academic, government and non-government agencies.

-National NGO Capacity Strengthening Project
+Strengthening National NGO Capacity

 Training for national non-governmental staff